Tinnitus Retraining Therapy: A Critical Review

 Increased AttentionLoud ringing increases brain attention (its “salience”).
 The salience network includes brain regions that determine how much attention we pay to sensory signals.
 It now becomes hard to ignore.

 Neural Network FormationStable neural networks establish, making the ringing a permanent fixture.
+It starts to be encoded in the default mode network, the part of our brain that defines the “new normal”.

 Clinical SignificanceClinically significant tinnitus emerges, impacting quality of life and emotional health.
+This kind of tinnitus responds poorly to sound-based approaches.
+Medical intervention is required for relief.

 The migraine-tinnitus dynamic is not part of TRT teaching.

-What happens in TRT?
+What happens in Tinnitus Therapy Treatment?

 Tinnitus testing in Tinnitus Retraining Therapy